Temple Stay, a Journey to Self-Discovery

 - • Crossing hands (chasu)

-Chasu, the gesture of modesty and peace, is used during prayers or in front of a monk or a prayer hall.
+Chasu, the gesture of modesty and peace, is used during prayers or in front of a monk or prayer hall.
 It is completed by gently placing the left palm (facing up) on top of the right palm (facing up) and putting the hands just below the navel.

 - • Etiquette observed inside Dharma Hall

 - One must enter a Buddhist prayer hall not through the door in the center, but through the doors on the sides.
-One must take their shoes off before entering the hall, and place them facing away from the hall, so that they can put them back on easily when leaving the hall.
+People entering must take their shoes off before entering the hall, and place them facing away from the hall, so that they can put them back on easily when leaving the hall.
 When inside the hall, one must walk lightly so as to avoid making too much noise.
-One must not walk in front of people who are praying or practicing Seon meditation.
+One must not walk in front of people who are praying or practicing seon meditation.
 One must not replace candles or incense sticks already in place with their own; instead, one may place their offerings on the altar.

-- • Courtesy towards monks
+- • Courtesy toward monks